What is Digital Products?

 Microsoft 365 – Integrated Task Management

 When using digital solutions and systems, integrated productivity solutions can make the flow of work much easier.
 In Microsoft 365, the ecosystem in which all of the previous apps and services are included in, task management is baked right into the crust.
-Microsoft 365 as it is today was built using Microsoft Graph, an API that supports extensive data integration between apps.
+Digital Products Microsoft 365 as it is today was built using Microsoft Graph, an API that supports extensive data integration between apps.
 This means that users can view data from across Microsoft 365, in different apps (such as Microsoft Word, Outlook, or Microsoft Teams), and see a comprehensive breakdown of actionable items.